Bachelor of Arts (BA)

 Visit your prof during office hours or volunteer to assist with a research project on criminal deception, the benefits of cannabis, or the secret to happiness—just a few of the topics renowned UBC faculty researchers are exploring.

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

 Get your UBC degree in psychology, the study of human and animal behaviour.
 Psychology explores diverse topics, from the factors involved in social interactions among individuals and groups, to the processes underlying the nervous system, to moral development in children and what gives us a sense of well-being.

 A psychologist might assess and treat mental or behavioural problems, use observation and experimentation to research psychological processes, or advise corporations interested in increasing employee motivation and productivity.

-In undergraduate studies at UBC Okanagan, you can complete either a Bachelor of Arts (BA) or Bachelor of Science (BSc) in Psychology.
-Bachelor programs offer a major, honours with a specialization in Forensic Psychology, or a General Studies BA with a concentration in Psychology.
+In undergraduate studies at UBC Okanagan, you can complete either a Bachelor of Arts (BA) or Bachelor of Science (BSc) in psychology.
+Bachelor programs offer a major or a general studies BA with a concentration in psychology.

-UBC Okanagan’s Psychology program offers a wide variety of foundational and advanced courses that cover topics such as personalities, abnormal behaviour, stress, forensics, and memory.
+UBC Okanagan’s psychology program offers a wide variety of foundational and advanced courses that cover topics such as personalities, abnormal behaviour, stress, and memory.